 What is this test?

-CF is a serious disease that causes thick mucus to form in the lungs and digestive system.
-CF may be treated, but the disease has no cure.
-Most people with this disease only live into their 30s or 40s.
+CF is a serious disease that causes thick mucus to form in the lungs, pancreas, and

 Why do I need this test?